Anatomy of a Truly Rock Solid Loft Bed

 learned quite a bit about our loft bed products.
 I made a commitment long ago to never "cut corners".
 In fact,

-drawing board to enhance that aspect of the design.
+and usually go back to the drawing board to enhance that aspect of the design.

 Don’t be fooled: Sometimes a photo does not reveal the shortcomings of some loft beds on the market.